PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/features/add-edit-feature-value.md

 Different features are allocated for different shops, meaning that 2 different shops can have different features, or they can be created for all shops.

-When selecting multishop, adding a new feature will open a new tab allowing to select which shop will have the created feature, a box with containing options should appear:
+When selecting multishop, adding a new feature will open a new tab allowing to select which shop will have the created feature, a box with containing options should appear.